Brewery History Society

 London N 1

-Charrington & Co Ltd London E1 Islington, Pentonville Road Castle A tiled panel on the wall with a 'Toby' in relief; partially plastered and painted over in white.
+Charrington & Co Ltd Mile End, E1 Islington, 54 Pentonville Road Castle To the left of the front door, a small 'Toby' in relief.
 WRB photo 2007 Picture

 London N 4